Jerry Seinfeld: Wealth and charity

 In 1999, Seinfeld auctioned a Breitling Chronomat watch as part of the "Famous Faces, Watch Auction For Charity" event in New York City.
 This watch sold for $11,000.
+In 2000, Seinfeld and his family established the Seinfeld Scholarship Program, which provided scholarships to graduates of New York City public high schools.
 In 2001, Jerry and Jessica Seinfeld created the charitable organization Good+Foundation after their first child was born.
 Good+Foundation grants donations of products and services to programs that have demonstrated a capacity to address family poverty in three focus areas: supporting new mothers, investing in early childhood, and engaging fathers.
 GOOD+ Foundation has donated over $42M worth of items through its partner network across the United States.
 Seinfeld has also participated in Jon Stewart's charity event, Night of Too Many Stars.
+In 2008, Forbes reported that Seinfeld donated $3 million to charitable organizations, including the American Red Cross, Autism Speaks, and Scholarship America.

-According to Forbes magazine, Seinfeld's cumulative earnings from Seinfeld as of 2004 was $267 million, placing him at the top of the celebrity earnings list that year.
+According to Forbes magazine, Seinfeld's cumulative earnings from Seinfeld as of 2004 were $267 million, placing him at the top of the celebrity earnings list that year.
 He turned down $5 million per episode, for 22 episodes, to continue the show for a 10th season.
 Seinfeld earned $100 million from syndication deals and stand-up performances in 2004, and $60 million in 2006.
 He also earned $10 million for appearing with Bill Gates in Microsoft's 2008 advertisements for Windows.
 Between June 2008 and June 2009, Seinfeld earned $85 million, making him the world's highest-paid comedian during those 12 months.
 In 2013, Forbes documented Seinfeld's annual income as $32 million.
 In mid-2013, Seinfeld disputed Forbess claims regarding his income and net worth on The Howard Stern Show.
 Seinfeld was ranked by Forbes the highest-paid comedian for 2015, the second-highest-paid in 2016, and the highest-paid again in 2017.
 Seinfeld's income between June 2016 and June 2017 was $69 million.

 In 2024, Bloomberg declared Seinfeld a billionaire, with a net worth standing at more than US$1 billion, thanks to various syndication deals his sitcom signed, with $465 million coming from those deals, making him one of the richest celebrities.